Authentication

 }

-you request a new one either with client ID and secret or using the refresh token.
+When the token expires, request a new one using either your client credentials or the refresh token.

 -d "grant_type=refresh_token&client_id=CLIENT_ID&refresh_token=REFRESH_TOKEN"

-The response will be a new access token, and a new refresh token, just like you received
+The response contains a new access token and a new refresh token, in the same format as the initial token request.

 curl --request POST \